 Researchers in the U.K. and at the University of Otago in New Zealand say they are fighting the "obesity epidemic" with a new, disturbing device that locks people's jaws shut, forcing them to consume only a liquid diet.
-The DentalSlim Diet Control device, as they call it, uses magnetic locking bolts on the upper and lower back teeth that restrict the person wearing it from opening their jaw more than 2 millimetres.
+The DentalSlim Diet Control device, as they call it, uses magnetic locking bolts on the upper and lower back teeth that restrict the person wearing it from opening their jaw more than 2 millimeters.
 The device is fitted by a dental professional and comes with a key to unlock it, in case of emergency.

 University of Otago Health Sciences Pro-Vice-Chancellor Professor Paul Brunton, the lead researcher of the clinical study described the diet control device as "an effective, safe, and affordable tool for people battling obesity" in a press release.
 Brunton further claimed, "The main barrier for people for successful weight loss is compliance."

-The device has been criticised online by people who describe it as a medieval torture device and see it as another tool of medical fatphobia.
+The device has been criticized online by people who describe it as a medieval torture device and see it as another tool of medical fatphobia.
 Further, medical and nutrition experts called the device dangerous for reducing "the process of weight loss to a question of compliance and willpower," while ignoring factors like eating disorders, as Tom Quinn, the director of external affairs for eating disorder charity Beat, told The Washington Post.

 "The fact that the weight loss device looks very much like a torture device further contributes to the radical dehumanization of fat people within the healthcare system," Stephanie Yeboah, a body confidence advocate and author of Fattily Ever After told Refinery29.
 "Not only can we assume that the device may be painful to put on, but all this does is further the narrative of fat people being incredibly greedy, undisciplined, and food-obsessed, with clamping our jaws shut (effectively muzzling us) being the only solution to stop us from eating."